dmendozy/project3-transaction-service/README.md

 6. Create each image and container using the following code:
 ```
 mvn install
-docker build -f Dockerfile -t customer-service
+docker build -f Dockerfile -t transaction-service
-docker run -p 8082:8082 --name customer-service customer-service
+docker run -p 8084:8084 --name transaction-service transaction-service
 ```
-7. Change the name and port according to each repository, you can check it from the `config-data` directory in [project2-config](https://github.com/dmendozy/project2-config)
-8. After create all images and container, use docker compose to start all services from project2-config
+7. After create all images and container, use docker compose to start all services from project2-config
 ```
 docker-compose up
 ```